-- Small bag of abrasive material such as kitty litter, salt or sand (use for tire traction if needed).
+- Small bag of abrasive material such as kitty litter, salt, or sand (use for tire traction if needed).

-- Hand, feet and body pocket warmers (replace each year with new ones).
+- Hand, feet, and body pocket warmers (replace each year with new ones).

 - Food and water (check expiration dates every year).

-You can keep doors from freezing shut by applying a light coat of cooking spray (Pam) on the door jamb where the weather-stripping meets the body of the vehicle.
+You can keep doors from freezing shut by applying a light coat of cooking spray (Pam) on the door jamb where the weather-stripping meets the vehicle’s body.
 This keeps the moisture from freezing the door to the jamb.
-Depending on the severity of the climate, you may need to reapply every week or so.
+Depending on the severity of the climate, you may need to reapply every week.

-When negotiating a new car’s price, it’s important to know the dealer invoice price and what other people are paying for the same vehicle in your local area.
-Otherwise, you won’t know what’s a good price to pay for the vehicle.
-I highly recommend using an online referral service such as Ryde Shopper or Motor Trend, their quotes will automatically include any discounts or cash-back incentives currently available.
+Before visiting a dealership to buy a new car, it’s essential to know the dealer invoice price and what other people are paying for the vehicle in your local area.
+Otherwise, you won’t know a reasonable price to pay for any car you’re looking to buy.